 Thelander Memorial Prize The Thelander Memorial Prize is awarded to an IUPUI student for superior achievement in a paper on a historical subject.
-The prize is presented by the Department of History faculty in memory of a former member of that department, Theodore Thelander, Jr. 1988 recipient - Erick Parker 1987 recipient - Peter S. Carmichael 1986 recipient - Jacqueline K. Schmidt 1985 recipient - Janice Wagner, Bradley
+The prize is presented by the Department of History faculty in memory of a former member of that department, Theodore Thelander, Jr. 1989 recipient - Nathan Brindle 1988 recipient - Erick Parker 1987 recipient - Peter S. Carmichael 1986 recipient - Jacqueline K. Schmidt 1985 recipient - Janice Wagner, Bradley